pluteski/speech-to-text/blog/content/life30_review.md

 # Tl;dr
-A hot mess early in but ultimately worth it.
+Busts out of the gate, only to decline into a hot mess early in but ultimately well worthwhile.

 # Summary
 Perhaps the most important book I’ve read on the topic.
 That said, it drags badly in the middle.

 The first chapter excels.
-Subsequent early chapters may disappoint well read aficionados.
+Subsequent early chapters may disappoint well read aficionados of this topic who are seeking deeper or newer insights.
-Hang in there until mid-way.
+To them I would urge to hang in there until mid-way.

 If you are the persistent completist type, read the entire thing cover to cover.
 If you want to cherry pick, start with chapters